QuadSpinner/Gaea2Docs-Reference/nodes/simulate/erosion.md

 ^todoimage

 It may sound like simple masking, however there is a significant difference between masking the Erosion node and using Selective Processing.
-With masking the effect is tightly contained within the provided mask using a compositing method (the same as using @Combine at `100%` Blend while providing a mask).
+With masking the effect is tightly contained within the provided mask using a compositing method (the same as using Combine at `100%` Blend while providing a mask).
 While with Selective Processing, the mask provided will apply a modifier to that area, however processing will still occur outside the bias mask.

 #### Processing Mask